zenml-io/zenml/docs/book/mlops-stacks/orchestrators/kubeflow.md

    --kubeflow_hostname=$(HOST)/pipeline  # /pipeline is important!
    --other_params..
 ```

+Further note that the above is also currently not tested on all Kubeflow versions, so there might be further bugs with older Kubeflow versions.
+In this case, please reach out to us on [Slack](https://zenml.io/slack-invite).

 In future ZenML versions, multi-tenancy will be natively supported.
 See this
 [Slack thread](https://zenml.slack.com/archives/C01FWQ5D0TT/p1662545810395779) for more details
 on how the above workaround came to effect.